0xAnonymoose/chainspider/README.md

 [x] Panel: hyperlinks to Relation endpoints
 [x] Panel: highlight active node
-[x] Whitelist: Refactor to always output a report, add icons [ ] Panel for BA and Contract with bscscan links
+[x] Whitelist: Refactor to always output a report, add icons [x] Panel for BA and Contract with bscscan links
-[ ] Whitelist: panel add buttons for other scanners whentoken passes [ ] Deployer discovery
+[ ] Whitelist: panel add buttons for other scanners when token passes [ ] Deployer discovery
 [ ] Discover Locks and Locked tokens
 [ ] Discover ICO